October 19, 2024

 Here are some examples.

-Optimizely doesn't publish pricing on their site anymore.
+Optimizely doesn't publish pricing anymore.
 They've replaced it with a "request pricing" button.
 Google and other sites indicate-

+You read that right.
 For Optimizely, that $36k USD is the starting point.
+And suddenly, Webflow's Optimize pricing looks impressively reasonable.

-There are many other choices, Webflow's blog has an article on this too.
-In general, the pricing is not cheaper, though some like VWO and Sumo have a free plan to trial the product, which I personally require when setting up a new client...
+There are many other A/B platform choices, and Webflow's blog has an article on this.
+In general, the pricing is similar to Webflow Optimize, though some like VWO and Sumo have a free plan to trial the product before you swipe that credit card.

 Why I'm Excited About Optimize

-If you've done much A/B testing, you'll know why this is exciting.
+If you've done much A/B testing, you'll know why Optimize is exciting.

 • Parallel multivariate testing.
-Demonstrated in the keynote, the possibility of efficiently running multiple experiments at the same time is very appealing
+Demonstrated in the keynote, the ability to efficiently run multiple experiments at the same time is very appealing.

 • Dynamic ongoing optimization based on user behavior, to keep your site at the top of its game

-• No trial, which means that clients can't try the feature on their site
+• Clients can't try the feature on their site to see if Optimize makes sense for them

-• No free-tier, which means that freelancers & agencies can't explore and learn the capabilities of these new features, and therefore can't sell them
+• Freelancers & agencies can't explore and learn the capabilities of these new features, and therefore can't sell them

 • What exactly do Optimize's reports include?